gritzko/ron/README.md

     * an object's state is a frame
     * a "patch" (aka "delta", "diff") is also a frame
-    * in general, data is seen as a [partially ordered][po] log of frames
+    * in general, data is seen as a [partially ordered][po] log of frames or chunks
+    * frame may contain any number of reduced chunks and raw ops in any order

 4. A reducer is a RON term for a "data type"; reducers define how object state is changed by new ops